easystats/performance/papers/JOSE/paper.md

 # Statement of Need

 Real-life data often contain observations that can be considered *abnormal* when compared to the main population.
-The cause of it---be it because they belong to a different distribution (originating from a different generative process) or simply being extreme cases, statistically rare but not impossible---can be hard to assess, and the boundaries of "abnormal" difficult to define.
+The cause of it can be hard to assess and the boundaries of "abnormal", difficult to define---they may belong to a different distribution (originating from a different generative process) or simply be extreme cases, statistically rare but not impossible.

 Nonetheless, the improper handling of these outliers can substantially affect statistical model estimations, biasing effect estimations and weakening the models' predictive performance.
 It is thus essential to address this problem in a thoughtful manner.
 Yet, despite the existence of established recommendations and guidelines, many researchers still do not treat outliers in a consistent manner, or do so using inappropriate strategies [@simmons2011false; @leys2013outliers].